 - At the hearing, the judge will decide to continue or cancel the temporary restraining order.
 If the judge decides to extend the temporary order, the “permanent” order may last for up to 5 years.

 A civil harassment restraining order is the most commonly filed restraining orders and is the type of restraining order that is filed when other types do not apply.
 This page discusses how to file a civil harassment restraining order only.
-Information regarding other types of restraining orders are discussed below.
+We also provide information and explanations about domestic violence restraining orders,workplace violence restraining orders, elder abuse restraining orders and restraining order appeals.

 Fill Out the Forms